boistordu/docker-devboxnovnc/README.md

-So it is my beginning on creation in github so be nice :)

-for build it, first edit passvnc file to change the password then you just have to do "docker build . -t devboxnovnc
+So it is my beginning on creation in github so be nice :) it's a one display system. no generation of different display for multiple users atm.
+No sound for build it, first edit passvnc file to change the password then you just have to do "docker build . -t devboxnovnc

 to run it, docker run docker run --name devbox -td -p your_port_number:6080 devboxnovnc